 The life insurance underwriter will use your answers to these questions to assess the severity of your illness.

 Their goal is to clearly assess your risk for their company.
-After your risk has been assessed, they’ll then determine which rating class you qualify for.
+After your risk has been assessed, they’ll determine which rating class you qualify for.

 Most life insurance providers, especially those who offer traditional forms of coverage, will require you to submit an up-to-date medical exam along with your application.